CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-and-replace-text/find-and-replace-text-block.md

 ### Replace an invalid Occurrence of text

-This example will find and replace the third occurrence of `"The"`, which is not present, in `"The quick brown fox jumps over the lazy dog."` with `"CORTEX"`.
+This example will find and replace the third occurrence of `"The"`, which is not present, in `"The quick brown fox jumps over the lazy dog."` with `"a"`.

 It performs a [case-insensitive, culture-insensitive][OrdinalIgnoreCase] comparison of text.